-School meals provide children with a healthy, nutritious, good quality lunch - if you want your child to have a packed lunch we would ask that you consider the guidance below from NT council.
+Most children have the school meals cooked in our kitchen which provide children with a healthy, nutritious, good quality lunch - if you want your child to have a packed lunch we would ask that you consider the guidance below from NT council.
 "The right kinds of food in your child's packed lunch box can help them concentrate and learn, and a good packed lunch will ideally include a selection of foods that will keep their energy levels up throughout the afternoon.